gnazaryan/kadomos/CASESTUDY.md

 On the 1.
 Structure of architecture we can see a single instance of Api Gatway redirecting requests to Account A and Account B which limits the precessing power to the machinery underlying these 3 servers, On the other hand the 2. structure is more robust and employes many number of nodes serving the requests which would necessarily improve the latency and throughput.
 The top load balancer first accepts the request and basedon some load statistics dispatches to the second layer of load balancers which in turn dispatch to the target Api Gatway in hand based on some other statistical data or conditions.
 This ensures the requests are equally distributed through the distributed system, hence balancing the load.

-But this raises other concerns and questions, are we all set?, and the answer is kind of what did you expect, not really, if we assume the Account A nodes are servers which function on the same data, then we face concurrency and racing conditions.
-If multiple requests try executing a Debit transaction simultainusly in the below order, this may cause arithmetic errors in the balance calculation.
+But this raises other concerns and questions, are we all set?, and the answer is kind of what did you expect, not really, if we assume multiple Account A nodes are servers function on the same data, then it could potentially face concurrency and racing conditions.
+If multiple requests try executing a Debit transaction simultainusly on the same account like in the below order, this may cause arithmetic errors in the balance calculation.

         Request 1: Get Balance - 75 euro
         Request 2: Get Balance - 75 euro